-It's always the same cover story, how he accepted an offer as a call center manager in the Distrito Federal for a financial services company from the U.S. Julian was puzzled by the doctor's inquisitiveness, he seemed to have all the time in the world.
+It's always the same cover story, how he accepted an offer as a call center manager in the Distrito Federal for a financial services company from the U.S. Julian was puzzled by the Doctor's inquisitiveness; he seemed to have all the time in the world.
 He was not in a rush to prescribe some medication and send the patient on his way.
-Julian continues entertaining the doctor and goes along with what has become a friendly chat, that is until he finds the perfect moment to eventually complete the audit or until the doctor's friends come running in and all hell breaks loose.
-At this point in his life Julian has nothing to lose.
+Julian continues entertaining the Doctor and goes along with what has become a friendly chat, that is until he finds the perfect moment to collect or until the Doctor's friends come running in and all hell breaks loose.
+At this point in his life, Julian has nothing to lose.
 Even he is surprised he has cheated death for so long.
-Julian continues with his fictitious story, as the doctor patiently sat on the edge of his desk and attentively listens.
+Julian continues with his fictitious story, as the Doctor patiently sat on the edge of his desk and attentively listens.

 "And how do you like it here?" asked the Doctor.

 "Well?"
 Julian shrugged.
 "I've only been in Mexico for a few months and I'm already regretting it.
 They stole my cell phone en el metro."